chrisvle/random_name_generator/README.md

 * Replace `self.NAMES` with the names that you wish to be randomly generator.
 * Colors are randomly generated
-* Speed is created via `time.sleep` method which takes in one parameter (how long to delay)
+* Speed is simulated via `time.sleep` method which takes in one parameter (how long to delay)

 ### Run With
 > python3 rng.py